emanuelfrazao/aulas-python/README.md

 ## Connect your local `git` to your `github` automatically

-The connection is made via a comunication protocol called _SSH_ (which is _cryptographically safe_ - meaning, it is hard enough for someone else to interrupt your communication [with `github`, in our case] - so everyone uses it, `github` included).
+The connection is made via a comunication protocol called _SSH_ (which is _cryptographically safe_ - meaning, it is hard enough for someone else to intercept/read the communication [between you and `github`, in our case] - so everyone uses it, `github` included).
+The reason I mention this is that we're going to use it.

 <details open>
-<summary>( just a bit of [useless] context )</summary>
+<summary>[useless] info</summary>
 <br>
 SSH is based on a system of public and private keys.

 The idea behind it is that
-+ person A shares her public key, and keep the private one to herself (...as the names would suggest!);
++ person A shares her public key, and keeps the private one to herself (...as the names would suggest!);
-+ then, anyone with the public key (say, person B) can encode their messages with it - such as putting them on a small safe - and in such a way that only someone with the private key can open (and thus read -) them.
++ then, anyone with the public key (say, person B) can encrypt their messages with it - such as putting them on a small safe - and in such a way that only someone with the private key can decrypt (and thus read -) them.

 In our context, you are basically going to
 + first, _generate_ both of these keys (private and public);
-+ second, provide the public key to <strong>github</strong> (you, holding the private one, can <em>decode</em> the messages that github is trying to send (only to you) - <em>encoded</em> with the public key you've given them for that effect!).
++ second, provide the public key to <strong>github</strong> (you, holding the private one, can <em>decrypted</em> the messages that github is trying to send (only to you) - <em>encrypted</em> with the public key you've given them for that effect!).

-(This encoding/decoding is considered safe by making use of some very fun theorems on number theory and probability/information/complexity theory.)
+(This encrypting/decrypting system is considered safe by making use of some very fun theorems on number theory and complexity theory - also some probability and information theory.)

+enough context!
 </details>
 <br>

-Now, every operating system nowadays comes with an `ssh` module (a function that you can run on the command line, such as `git`, except it comes _built in_ - no need to install) to perform certain operations; so yours should have it.
+Now, every operating system nowadays comes with an `ssh` module (a function that you can run on the command line [a.k.a. terminal], such as `git`, except it comes _built in_ - no need to install) to perform some encryption-related operations that are widely used; so yours should have it.

 You'll use that and then complete the procedure at your `github.com` user page.
 It is straight-forward enough.

 ### Generate `ssh` keys

-First, you need to generate your `ssh` **_keys_**: go again to your terminal and run (substituting your user email)
+First, you need to generate your `ssh` _keys_: go again to your terminal and run (substituting your user email)

 ```
 ssh-keygen -C YOUR_USER_EMAIL